attaswift/BTree/README.md

 > Note that the big gap between collections imported from
 > stdlib and those imported from external modules is caused by a [limitation in the current Swift compiler/ABI](#perf)
 > that will probably get (at least partially) solved in future compiler versions.)
+> When/if the Swift compiler learns to specialize non-stdlib generics across module boundaries,
+> imported collections will become considerably faster, which will reduce the element count at which
+> they get to reap the benefits of their lower asymptotic complexity.
+>
+> (This effect is already visible on the benchmark for the "inlined" sorted array (light green),
+> which is essentially the same code as the regular one (dark green) except it was implemented
+> in the same module as the benchmarking loop, so the compiler has more options to optimize away
+> witness tables and other levels of abstraction.
+That line starts curving up much sooner, at about 2000
+> items--imagine having a B-tree implementation that's equally fast!
+Or better, try it yourself and report your
+> results.
+Producing benchmarks like this takes a lot of time and effort.) :-)

 [loglog]: https://en.wikipedia.org/wiki/Log–log_plot